3manuek/RDS_HIPAA_FTS/FDW_TO_RDS/FTS_locallly__encrypt_in_RDS.md

 ```

 Same table.
 Everytime we want to deal with the RDS table, we are going to do so using the `__person__pgp_RDS` table, which is just a mapping table.
 We can query this table as any other usual table.

+For testing purposes, I also created a table with the same structure as the above with
+`__person_rds_RDS_URE` table name and added the `use_remote_estimate 'true'` option.
+When enabled, postgres_fdw obtains the row count and estimates from the remote server.

 ## Inserting keys locally